-Steve Liang is the Co-founder and CEO of Real Estate IQ.
+Credits: Steve Liang is the Co-founder and CEO of Real Estate IQ.
 He is a national speaker and a member of the Real Estate Advisory Board of North Lake College.
 Some of his achievements include being the REIQ’s Market Leader in Real Estate Intelligence Augmentation; co-founder of Real Estate Deal Finders Meetup, which hosts over 20 monthly real estate networking and deal-finding training in Texas; and a goal-setter and motivational speaker that helps entrepreneurs to unleash their potential and achieve their goals.
 Steve has spent most of his career practicing leadership, management, marketing and strategy execution.

 The blog articles are intended for educational and informational purposes only.
 Nothing in the content is intended as legal or financial advice.